-We would also like to thank all the organizations that submitted Letters of Inquiry and / or full grant requests.
-This year we were able to make grants to 4% of the organizations that applied for our assistance.
+We would like to thank all the organizations that submitted Letters of Inquiry and / or full grant requests.
+This year we were able to make grants to 16% of the organizations that applied for our assistance, a 400% increase over our previous grant cycle.
 To those organizations that we were unable to help this year, our decision should not be considered an opinion on the merits of your project.
 We wish you success in obtaining funding from other sources.

 The mission of the Tomberg Family Philanthropies is to support well run and effective programs that make a difference in the areas of poverty alleviation, the environment, health and education.
 Our focus is on supporting projects that help their recipients build capabilities themselves that will last far beyond the end of the specific project.